Zsk-d/PJ-ahsod3284747643/README.md

 * 02/04/2023: General edit clause added to 2.2.2
 * 02/04/2023: Comments about advancing added to 2.3.1
 * 04/04/2023: Few helpful tips and elaborations based on questions students ask - see commit for more details.
+* 11/04/2023: Clarified a lot of "game" "session" language that some students found confusing.
+Updated Typescript link.
+* 15/04/2023: Fixed /admin/quiz/new example response in Swagger.

 ## 1. Before you start